Nina Hibbin: Film criticism

 In 1960, Hibbin became a member of the Critics' Circle, the national professional body of critics for dance, drama, film, music, visual arts and architecture.
 She began working as the film critic for the communist Daily Worker newspaper (retitled the Morning Star in 1966).
+She was billed as a "guest critic" when her first reviews appeared on 30 November 1957 but became a permanent critic two weeks later.
 Despite its political slant, she also wrote film reviews for The Lady.
 She became a familiar sight, travelling to screenings in London on her motorbike.

 Hibbin's contributions to the Daily Worker and the Morning Star reflected her strident opinions on cinema and politics.
 In a June 1964 article on the critical reception given to The Finest Hours, a documentary about Winston Churchill, The New York Times reported: "Nina Hibbin of the Daily Worker took exception to the scant mention of the part the Soviet Union played in the war.
 'The battle of Stalingrad, it now appears, was won by the weather,' she wrote."
 Her review of Come Back, Africa – in which she described the film as "the most damning indictment of apartheid and the pass system that I have ever seen" and asked, "How long are we going to allow these appalling conditions to exist?" – ensured that the Daily Worker fully embraced the anti-apartheid cause.
 She described Lindsay Anderson's If ... as a "devastating view ... of the cruel traditions which go into the shaping of the ruling class" and judged it "the best and most significant film of the Sixties".

 Derek Malcolm wrote in 2004 that Hibbin's reviews were "full of her sympathy for working people and against what she saw as the soul-destroying glibness of Hollywood".
 She also lobbied British film distributors to release films from Eastern Europe and lesser-known countries, as well as titles such as Ken Loach's Kes.
 In 1969, she authored the book Eastern Europe: An Illustrated Guide.
 She decided to abandon film criticism in 1971.